 For more on the WIOSAP demonstration projects, click here.

-Kenya Chapter in the Marine Protected Areas Outlook
+Kenya's Chapter on the Marine Protected Areas Outlook

 The world, including Kenya, has committed to protecting at least 10% of its marine and coastal areas by 2020 under Sustainable Development Goal (SDG) 14.5.
 Under the WIOSAP project, the Nairobi Convention and WIOMSA have released the Western Indian Ocean Marine Protected Areas Outlook, the first-ever publication to examine the progress, challenges, and opportunities faced by states in the WIO, including Kenya, as they strive to achieve SDG 14.5.